brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 I didn't care about the end result - I was happy about my improvement.
 It motivated even more for the upcoming races.
 That is the sign of a solid harmonious passion.

 Right now, I think I'm about at 80% harmonious and 20% obsessive passion.
 I could obtain more results if I was increasing obsessive passion in my current activities, but it would be at the cost of fun, which I'm not ready to sacrifice at this point.
 However, If I found myself in a position of having a big opportunity (let's say I'd have a shot at winning a Canadian Championship) for sure I would give my everything for a short period.
-I might be 70% on obsessive passion then - not sustainable, but it would extract more performance temporarily.
+Obessive passion might be up to 30 or 40% then - less sustainable, but it would alloy me to extract more performance temporarily.

-Since obsessive passion is detrimental for the well-being, you have to make sure that your harmonious passion - which is positive for your well-being - is strong enough on the long run to support your mental health while you're temporarily trading more of your mental health for performance.

 ### Have a pragmatic (and efficient) plan